vict-shevchenko/reactive-mobx-form/docs/api/ReactiveForm.md

 ```

 `ReactiveForm` can accept any amount of properties, that will be transparently passed to your form component.
-Except two properties:
+Except this properties:
 - onSubmit
 - schema

-### onSubmit
+### onSubmit [optional]
 A function that will be called when form is submitted.
 Is called with first parameter `form.values` object.
-And rest parameters that may be optionally passed to `<form onSubmit>` method inside your form.
+And rest parameters that may be optionally passed to `props.submit` function inside your form.
 This callback is executed **asynchronously** as a part of `reactiveMobXForm` submission mechanism. `form.isSubmitting` flag is raised.

 And can return:
 - value, meaning submission is successful
-- Promise.
-Resolve cases reset of Form(drop all fields to initial values).
-Reject - raises `form.submitError` flag and no reset of Form happens.
+- Promise for asynchronous submit.
+Reject - raises `form.submitError` flag.

-### schema
+### schema [optional]
 The place where you can define fields initial values and validation rules during render stage.
 Please see [reactiveMobxForm() page](/reactive-mobx-form/#/api/reactiveMobxForm) page for syntax.